Yu-Ang/Yu-Ang.github.io/_pages/about.md

 [[10] EGGCodec: A Robust Neural Encodec Framework for EGG Reconstruction and F0 Extraction (Under Major Revisions)](https://arxiv.org/abs/2508.08924)

 Feng, Rui†, **Yuang Chen†** (Co-First Author), Yu Hu, Jun Du, and Jiahong Yuan.
-- This works introduces a robust neural Encodec framework engineered for electroglottography (EGG) signal reconstruction and F0 extraction, named EGGCodec, which proposes a multi-scale frequency-domain loss function to capture the nuanced relationship between original and reconstructed EGG signals, complemented by a time-domain correlation loss to improve generalization and accuracy.
+- This work introduces a robust neural Encodec framework engineered for electroglottography (EGG) signal reconstruction and F0 extraction, named EGGCodec, which proposes a multi-scale frequency-domain loss function to capture the nuanced relationship between original and reconstructed EGG signals, complemented by a time-domain correlation loss to improve generalization and accuracy.
 </div>
 </div>